-- The shared costs include the cost of the new mains, connecting the new mains with existing mains, installing pressure controlling apparatus (not part of any Supply Meter Installation) and, if applicable, the charge for the provision of capacity on the existing WWU system. - ii.
+- i.
+The shared costs include the cost of the new mains, connecting the new mains with existing mains, installing pressure controlling apparatus (not part of any Supply Meter Installation) and, if applicable, the charge for the provision of capacity on the existing WWU system. - ii.
 For WWU to proceed with an Infill, WWU will conduct a survey in the area to be supplied to assess the number of premises, which are likely to connect within twenty years of the new mains being laid.
+We will include any new development which has planning permission within the scope of the infill. - iii.
 It is this number, which is used to apportion costs not the total number of premises in the area.
-We will set a minimum number of acceptances required in order to justify the initial investment in the mains infrastructure and to enable the scheme to proceed. - iii.
-Subject to the Gas (Connection Charges) Regulations 2002 as amended, the appropriate proportion of the shared costs (adjusted for changes in the Retail Price Index) is charged to all customers connecting in the Infill area for a period of not more than twenty years until the total cost of the mains has been recovered or the scheme closes whichever is the earlier. - iv.
-The twenty-year period starts on the day the Relevant Main is commissioned. - In an Infill, the cost of the service pipe will be charged on an individual basis in the same way as any other connection.
-Customers will not be entitled to a Domestic Load Connection Allowance (DLCA) whilst the Infill is live. - vi.
-Where a consumer, likely to consume more than 2,196,000kWh (75,000 therms) a year, is situated within the Infill, and will connect to gas at the time when mains are laid, they will pay a mains contribution in direct proportion with their share of the total annual offtake quantity within the Infill. - vii.
-Where a consumer, likely to consume more than 2,196,000kWh (75,000 therms) a year, is situated within the Infill, and declines to connect at the time when mains are laid then that consumer will not be permitted to connect to the Infill mains unless; - a.
+We will set a minimum number of acceptances required in order to justify the initial investment in the mains infrastructure and to enable the scheme to proceed. - iv.
+Subject to the Gas (Connection Charges) Regulations 2002 as amended, the appropriate proportion of the shared costs (adjusted for changes in the Retail Price Index) is charged to all customers connecting in the Infill area for a period of not more than twenty years until the total cost of the mains has been recovered or the scheme closes whichever is the earlier. - v.
+The twenty-year period starts on the day the Relevant Main is commissioned. - vi.
+In an Infill, the cost of the service pipe will be charged on an individual basis in the same way as any other connection.
+Customers will not be entitled to a Domestic Load Connection Allowance (DLCA) whilst the Infill is live. - vii.
+Where a consumer, likely to consume more than 2,196,000kWh (75,000 therms) a year, is situated within the Infill, and will connect to gas at the time when mains are laid, they will pay a mains contribution in direct proportion with their share of the total annual offtake quantity within the Infill. - viii.
+Where a consumer, likely to consume more than 2,196,000kWh (75,000 therms) a year, is situated within the Infill, and declines to connect at the time when mains are laid then that consumer will not be permitted to connect to the Infill mains unless;

+- a.
 Either the twenty-year Infill period has expired or - b.
 They fund sufficient reinforcement to enable the remaining not above 2,196,000kWh (75,000 therms) a year premises within the Infill, which might connect to gas, to be connected without there being any requirement for any additional reinforcement within the twenty year period.